privacyguides/privacyguides.org/docs/maps.md

 </div>

-Please note that Organic Maps is a simple, basic app that lacks features many users might expect such as satellite images, streetview images, and live traffic information.
+Please note that Organic Maps is a simple, basic app that lacks certain features many users might expect, such as satellite images, streetview images, and real-time traffic information.

 ### OsmAnd